bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/webhook-events.md

 | store/order/statusUpdated | This will only fire if the order status has changed.
 Such as Pending to Awaiting Payment |
 | store/order/message/created | Order message is created by customer or in control panel |

-### The same response is returned for the following endpoints:
+### The same response is returned for the following events:

 * `store/order/created`
 * `store/order/updated`